-- Work with partners to improve the support and communication between the police and those with mental health needs or learning difficulties through the roll-out of the Keep Safe Cymru card. - Support the introduction of noncustodial places of safety for individuals who may be detained under Section 136 of the Mental Health Act.
+- Work with partners to improve the support and communication between the police and those with mental health needs or learning difficulties through the roll-out of the Keep Safe Cymru card. - Support the introduction of noncustodial places of safety for individuals who may be detained under Section 136 of the Mental Health Act and ensure officers and staff are trained to provide effective support to those with mental health needs.